What you and businesses can and cannot do during the outbreak and what happens if you break these new laws.

 Can I now travel as far as I want to go to the shops?

 Yes, if you do not live in an area with local restrictions, but you should not travel into any such areas for shopping purposes unless you have a good reason to.
 People are also still advised to avoid unnecessary travel and avoid crowded spaces, particularly indoors.

 Meeting with people from outside your household or extended household for shopping is only allowed outdoors while maintaining physical distancing, as the risk of transmission of the virus is much greater indoors.

-What if I’m shielding, can I go to the shops?
+What if I have been shielding, can I go to the shops?